• Skip to primary navigation

 You can reheat this pasta straight from the fridge in a microwave, portion by portion - just move it to a microwavable plate or a bowl.
 The settings and timings will depend on the power of your microwave oven, but generally speaking, it should take about 4-7 minutes per serving.

 Alternatively, you can reheat it in all at once in an oven-proof dish, in a pre-heated oven to 180C/355F for 25-30 minutes.
-Cover it with an aluminium foil if you think the dish starts to look burnt on top.
+Cover it with aluminium foil if you think the dish starts to look burnt on top.
 This method is great for reheating from the freezer too, just add 5-10 minutes to the total reheating time.

 A photo of plate with tomato and pasta meal, sausage chunks and mozzarella bites.